terrestris/kind-dev-cluster/README.md

 Be patient and wait until the script has finished.

-Copy the token that has been logged by the script and login [here](http://localhost).
+Copy the token that has been logged by the script and login [here](https://localhost).

-In case you are not able to run on port 80, you can change the `hostPort` value in the `kind-cluster.yaml` config file.
+In case you are not able to run on port 80 or 443, you can change the values in the `kind-cluster.yaml` config file.

 ### Cleanup cluster